-Experiment 6: Using your standard curve to determine concentrations
+Using your standard curve to determine concentrations

 Obtain four neutral red solutions of unknown concentration from your instructor.
-Determine the concentration of your four unknowns by putting 200 μl of each unknown (A-D) in an individual well.
-Record the well's identifying letter and number (e.g. H3 - H6) on the chart below.
+Determine the concentration of your four unknowns by putting each unknown (A-D) into three individual wells (200 μL/well).
+Record well names (e.g., H3 - H6) corresponding with each unknown on the chart below.
 Use the plate reader at the wavelength of light that is absorbed maximally by neutral red.
 Subtract the absorbance of water (the blank) from these values and use these corrected values to determine the concentrations of the four unknowns.
 Using the standard curve, determine the concentration of your unknown dilutions of neutral red.
 For each unknown, the unknown concentration can be determined from the standard curve by drawing a horizontal line on the graph parallel to the X-axis and through the point on the Y-axis corresponding to the corrected absorbance for the unknown.
 This line will intersect the standard curve; at this intersection, a vertical line is dropped to the X-axis and the concentration read from the X-axis.
 When you have determined the estimated concentration ask your instructor to reveal the actual concentrations of the four unknowns.
 How well did your standard curve predict the concentration on the four unknown solutions?

-Well Neutral Red Unknown Absorbance at nm Corrected Absorbance (subtract the blank) Estimated concentration (from your std. curve) Actual concentration (provided by instructor)
+Well Name Neutral Red Unknown Absorbance at nm Corrected Absorbance (subtract av. blank) Estimated concentration (from your std. curve) Actual concentration (provided by instructor)

 Α

+Α

+Α

+Average A

 В

+В

+В

+Average B

+C

+C

 С

+Average C

 D

+D

+D ·

+Average D

-Experiment 7: Determining the absorption maximum for NADPH and NADP+.
+Determining the absorption maximum for NADPH and NADP+

-Over the subsequent two weeks, we will use NADPH and NADP+.
-Consequently, we will need to know which wavelength of light to use.
+Over the subsequent two weeks, we will use NADPH and NADP+ as indicators of enzyme activity.
+Consequently, we will need to know which wavelengths of light will give the best information on NADPH concentration.
 You will want to perform a series of experiments similar to experiment four.
-Put 200 $\mu$ l of NADPH into an empty well and 200 $\mu$ l of NADP+ into another empty well.
-Record which wavelength is absorbed the best and the amount of light absorbed by each chemical and verify your results with the instructor before you leave today.
+Put 200 $\mu$ L NADPH into each of three empty wells and 200 $\mu$ L of NADP+ into another three empty wells.
+Record your averaged results in the table below.